Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Developing a career development plan can provide many benefits to both employees and employers.
+- Making a career plan has many benefits for both employees and employers.

 - Regularly investing time in the personal growth goals you have set is crucial.